Pasifika-Web3-Tech-Hub/pasifika-fe/README.md

 - **Shared Stewardship**: The graduated fee structure mirrors traditional systems where those with greater responsibility to the community receive greater benefits.

-- **Accessibility**: By keeping fees low through Layer 2 scaling solutions, we ensure that participation remains accessible to all community members, regardless of economic status.
+- **Accessibility**: By keeping fees low through Layer 2 scaling solutions and enabling cross-chain interoperability, we ensure that participation remains accessible to all community members, regardless of economic status or preferred blockchain network.

 ## Membership Tiers